xonsh/scipy-2019-tutorial/tutorial.md

 ```
 will download only the first 348 bytes of a given file and save it with the same
 name locally.]

+---
+# Final slide

+That's it!

+Thanks for attending!
+There's a lot more stuff we didn't have time to cover.
+Go
+to `xon.sh` for more information or find us at the conference and ask questions!